Empowering the Future: The Connect the Classroom DfE Scheme

 Applying for the Connect the Classroom Grant is simple.
 You should have already been contacted by the DfE confirming your eligibility.
 If you haven’t, please get in touch with us.

 Once your funding is confirmed, you need a quote for a new wireless installation and possible network infrastructure upgrade.
-This is where our WiFi experts at Classroom365 can help offering solutions from Aruba, Watchguard and Ruckus Networks.
+This is where the WiFi specialists at Classroom365 can advise on a Ruckus Wireless network or, alternatively, an Aruba or WatchGuard solution.

-We will need some details but don’t worry if you are not technical; our team has installed managed wireless networks in schools for nearly 20 years.
-For example, we need to know the number of classrooms and basic information about your existing wireless setup.
+We will need some details, but don’t worry if you are not technical; our team has installed managed wireless networks in schools for nearly 20 years.
+For example, we need to know the number of classrooms and basic information about your current wireless setup.

 We will then book a free wireless site survey to determine wireless hardware, cabling and network infrastructure hardware requirements.